benbjohnson/thesecretlivesofdata/README.md

 ## Overview

-Here I'm adapting similar visualizations to Neo4js Bolt protocol, and in particular to the Bolt Routing protocol, used with Neo4j Causal Clusters.
+Here I'm adapting similar visualizations for Neo4j's Bolt protocol, and in particular to the Bolt Routing protocol, used with Neo4j Causal Clusters.

 ## Visualizations